About Anthony

 QUICK FACTS:

-- Earned 4 Bachelors Degrees in 4 Years: physics, mathematics, astronomy/astrophysics, and music/piano performance.
+- Bachelor’s in Physics, mathematics, astronomy/astrophysics, and music/piano performance.

-- Three years after playing piano, Anthony won 2nd place in the Music Teachers National Association Florida Young Pianists Competition at the age of 12.
+- After three years of playing piano, Anthony won 2nd place in the Music Teachers National Association Florida Young Pianists Competition at the age of 12.

-- The final performer in the Chopin Foundation of the United States’ Young Pianists Concert.
-Click HERE to listen to Anthony playing Chopin’s Ballade in G Minor, Op.
-23; Click HERE to listen to Chopin’s Etude in C-sharp Minor, Op.
+- Anthony was the final performer in the Chopin Foundation of the United States’ Young Pianists Concert.
+Click HERE to listen to Anthony playing Frederic Chopin’s Ballade in G Minor, Op.
+23; click HERE to listen to Anthony playing Frederic Chopin’s Etude in C-sharp Minor, Op.
 10, No. 4.

-- At Age 14 years old Anthony performed Edvard Grieg’s Piano Concerto in A Minor, Op.
-16, Mvt.
-1 with the Ars Flores Symphony Orchestra.
+- At age 14 Anthony performed Edvard Grieg’s Piano Concerto in A Minor, Op.
+16, 1st Movement with the Ars Flores Symphony Orchestra.
 CLICK HERE to view this performance.

-- Is a Practicing Devout Catholic.
-Read Anthony’s Story HERE featured in Columbia Magazine, June 2021 by Patti Maguire Armstrong.
+- Is a practicing Catholic.
+Read Anthony’s story HERE featured in Columbia Magazine, June 2021 by Patti Armstrong.

 “Success is not final, failure is not fatal: it is the courage to continue that counts.”